gofreland/Arduino-PWM-Library/README.md

 Arduino-PWM-Library
 ===================

-A Library to Become any pin (0-13) in a pwm pin
+A Library to become any pin (0-13) in a pwm pin